 Now you need to set up your SMART goals.
 What are you going to do in the next year, how will you measure your progress, are your goals achievable and realistic, and have you set firm deadlines for meeting them?
 Every month, review your goals for the current year and decide which goals to meet that month.

-As you reach your goals and continually move towards your big dream, you’ll empower yourself as a businesswoman.
-Your momentum will continue, and you’ll always have your lodestone to return to when you feel overwhelmed.
+As you reach your goals and continually move towards your big dream, you’ll build momentum.
+And if you stumble, you’ll always have your lodestone to help you get to the next step.

 Create a Powerful Network